-Overall, I would best describe “Lyra” as an “average” hybrid strain from Fluent Cannabis.
+Overall, I would best describe “Lyra” as a “low quality” hybrid strain from Fluent Cannabis.

 This is a strain that I probably won’t be trying again in the future – at least not at the current price.
 It was by no means terrible or even bad, but it simply wasn’t worth the $40 I paid for it; this is a strain that should be in the $30 range, tops.

 If you’re looking for a “middle of the road” strain to help you relax without getting pulled too far into either extreme of the cannabis effects spectrum, this may be a good choice.
 I would personally try other hybrids from Fluent like their “Baldor” or “Odra” before purchasing this strain.

 Be sure to join our email subscriber list and follow us on Twitter and Instagram to stay up-to-date with all the latest in the Florida medical cannabis industry!
 You can find a quick-subscribe button in the righthand column on this site.
 Thank you for taking the time to read; we genuinely hope you find this site beneficial to helping you as a patient.